 Returns as of April 3, 2020.
 Returns are absolute.
 Source: Ace Equity database

-Bottomline: There appears few industries unscathed by this correction.
+Bottomline: There appears few industries unscathed by this nifty correction.
 Worse still, sectors such as banks, capital goods, non-ferrous metals, telecom, and IT that seem to have made little wealth over the past 1.5 years were only beaten down further, whether or not there is value in these pockets.
 Even in sectors such as banks, while select stocks built wealth, a majority of them saw eroding valuations leading to overall poor performance by the sector.

-What does this market correction tell us?
+What does this nifty correction tell us?

-- First, the good news is that the correction is across board.
+- First, the good news is that the nifty correction is across board.
 This is unlike the falls in 2015, 2016 or the one in 2018, where the frothy segments remained protected and the rest were beaten down.
 That basically means that you can get opportunities in quality stocks without having to pay a very high price.

 - Second, while it may seem like the correction was a swift one, compared with say 2008-09, it is not really so.
 A 32% fall in the Nifty 500 happened in 69 days then and 77 days now (from January 17, 2020).